Can Lyme Disease Cause a Rash? Skin Findings, Spots, and Lesions

 Skin findings are among the earliest clues to Lyme disease, but the rash does not always appear in the classic form shown in textbooks.

-A rash after a tick bite may be expanding, solid red, oval, faint, multiple, or mistaken for another skin problem.
-Recognizing these variations can help reduce delays in diagnosis.
+A Lyme disease rash may be expanding, solid red, oval, faint, appear in multiple locations, or be mistaken for another skin problem.
+Many patients never develop the classic bull’s-eye pattern shown in textbooks.

 The key clinical point is that Lyme disease skin findings should not be dismissed simply because the rash does not look like a classic bull’s-eye.